torvalds/linux/Documentation/kernel-hacking/locking.rst

 -  :c:func:`mutex_lock_interruptible()` and
    :c:func:`mutex_lock()`

-   There is a :c:func:`mutex_trylock()` which does not sleep.
+   There is a :c:func:`mutex_trylock()` which does yest sleep.
-   Still, it must not be used inside interrupt context since its implementation is not safe for that. :c:func:`mutex_unlock()` will also never sleep.
-It cannot be used in interrupt context either since a mutex must be released by the same task that acquired it.
+   Still, it must yest be used inside interrupt context since its implementation is yest safe for that. :c:func:`mutex_unlock()` will also never sleep.
+It canyest be used in interrupt context either since a mutex must be released by the same task that acquired it.

 Some Functions Which Don't Sleep